libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 - **PNM** Saving as `.pnm` will now pick the bext `p*m` subformat for you automatically.

-- **HEIC/AVIF** The saver has a new `encoder` parameter you can use to select the exact save codec library you want.
+- **JP2K** The saver now defaults to chroma subsample off for better compatibility, and writes `jp2` images rather than a simple codestream.

 # Minor changes